OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 A service then references a task definition, along with additional runtime details such as how many instances to run, how the instances are distributed through the cluster, which VPC to run in, load balancers and scaling requirements.

 Our proposed new step provides an opinionated deployment workflow that combines a Fargate task definition and service into a single step.
-You'll start by defining your task definition.
+You'll start by defining the values contributed to a task definition.
 It is important to note here that unlike the AWS console, the Docker images(s) defined in this step do not include the tag:

 ![](https://via.placeholder.com/500x300 "width=500")

 *Step mockup showing Docker image selection and task definition inputs.*

-The same step defines the service properties:
+The same step defines the values contributed to a service properties:

 ![](https://via.placeholder.com/500x300 "width=500")

 *Step mockup showing service properties.*

-An ECS deployment will then follow these steps:
+An ECS deployment will then execute this process:
 1. Select the Docker image tags to be defined in the task definition when creating a deployment.
 2. Query the ECS service configured in the matching target and attempt to find a task definition whose latest version matches the details defined in the step.
 3. If no task definition is found, create one.